NxPKG/khulnasoft-docs/content/rules/reference/esc-deprecation.md

 ## What is the recommended testing strategy?

-Cloudflare recommends that you start doing tests using individual HTTP requests, to make sure the triggered rules and the response you get match your expectations.
+Khulnasoft recommends that you start doing tests using individual HTTP requests, to make sure the triggered rules and the response you get match your expectations.

 Start by [configuring a secret](#create-esc-secret-for-a-zone) and including it in a request cookie to disable ESC for specific requests.